-10 Romantic Movies Coming Out in 2018 That'll Put You in the Mood for Love
+13 Romantic Movies Coming Out in 2018 That'll Put You in the Mood for Love

 'Fifty Shades Freed'

-Starring: Dakota Johnson, Jamie Dornan, Kim Basinger, Arielle Kebbel, Brant Daugherty, Luke Grimes, and Rita Ora.
+Starring: Dakota Johnson, Jamie Dornan, Kim Basinger, Arielle Kebbel, Brant Daugherty, Luke Grimes, and Rita Ora

-About: The final installment of the Fifty Shades series is also the most romantic.
-Yes, there will be lots of sexiness, but there will also be a marriage, kids, and all that happily ever after stuff for Christian and Ana.
+Plot: The final installment of the Fifty Shades series is also the most romantic.
+Yes, there will be lots of sexiness, but there will also be marriage, kids, and all that happily ever after stuff for Christian (Dornan) and Ana (Johnson).

 Advertisement - Continue Reading Below